On the L-infinity description of the Hitchin Map: Preliminaries

 \subsection{Differential Graded Lie Algebras}

-There are many great references for this material, for example, \cite{goldman-millson} and \cite{manetti_complex}, as well as \cite{maurer}, which is a shorter version of the latter.
-We shall need the bare minimum of the technology developed there.
-Below we give only some of the basic definitions, without attempting to motivate them in any way.
+Since there exist numerous introductory references for this material (\cite{goldman-millson}, \cite{gm_kur}, \cite{maurer}, \cite{manetti_complex}, \cite{mansea}), we present here only the basic definitions, without attempting to motivate them in any way.
 A \emph{differential graded Lie algebra} (dgla) is a triple $(\scC^\bullet,d,[\ , \ ])$.
-Here $\scC^\bullet =\bigoplus_{i\in\NN} \scC^i$ is a graded vector space, endowed with a bracket $[\ ,\ ]: \scC^i\times \scC^j\to \scC^{i+j}$.
+Here $\scC^\bullet =\bigoplus_{i\in\NN} \scC^i[-i]$ is a graded vector space, endowed with a bracket $[\ ,\ ]: \scC^i\times \scC^j\to \scC^{i+j}$.
 The bracket is graded skew-symmetric and satisfies a graded Jacobi identity.
-Finally, $d:\scC^\bullet\to \scC^{\bullet+1}$ is a differential ($d^2=0$), which is a graded derivation of the bracket.
-To a dgla $\scC^\bullet$ one associates a Maurer-Cartan functor $\MC_{\scC^\bullet}: \Art\to Set$, defined as
+Finally, $d:\scC\to \scC[1]$ is a differential ($d^2=0$), which is a degree 1 derivation of the bracket.
+To a dgla $\scC^\bullet$ we associate a Maurer--Cartan functor $\MC_{\scC^\bullet}: \Art\to \sets$,

-and a deformation functor $\Def_\scC: \Art\to Set$
+and a deformation functor $\Def_{\scC^\bullet}: \Art\to \sets$,